stefanheule/graphite/README.md

 **What does it mean when the degree sign is missing for the weather?**

 In this case, the last attempt to update the weather failed.
 This can be for any number of reasons (see above).
-Redshift will keep displaying the previous weather information until it expires.
+Graphite will keep displaying the previous weather information until it expires.

 ## Changelog